 Tanya Ott: Tell me a little bit more about the COVID-related items, because it seems like the world that I’m walking around in has thrown off the masks and I don’t see cleaning supplies like we did maybe the last time we had that conversation around the back-to-school shop.
 What are we seeing this year?

 Lupine Skelly: We were a little bit surprised by it too.
 I’m not sure if it’s driven by perhaps classroom lists.
 A lot of times, kids need to bring in their [own] hand sanitizer or perhaps some sort of disinfectant wipes, that sort of thing—so that could be driving it.
 And, like you said, masks have come off largely, so we see it probably more on cleaning- and sanitation-type items.

 Alex Vaz: We are.
 Yes.
 So, from a COVID-19 perspective, we shifted to [the] digital platform[s] and we’re spending more and more time buying online.
 That’s not going to go away.
-But people are looking forward to going to brick-and-mortar stores.
-And we are noticing that there is a higher demand for clothing [and] accessories especially—people trying on clothing and especially kids looking forward to trying [on] new outfits.
+But people are looking forwards to going to brick-and-mortar stores.
+And we are noticing that there is a higher demand for clothing [and] accessories especially—people trying on clothing and especially kids looking forwards to trying [on] new outfits.
 You’re going to be at school, no longer into that remote learning.
 But then from a digital perspective, people have already spent big budgets on laptops, tablets, [and] extra monitors.
 So really the focus this year from what we’ve noticed, is that technological tools will continue, but demand from digital learning is really decreasing.
-People are looking forward to being more at school, being present, and really visiting those stores to perform their shopping.
+People are looking forwards to being more at school, being present and really visiting those stores to perform their shopping.

 Tanya Ott: It’s that sense of normalcy we feel coming back.
 One of the trends that we saw, particularly in the beginning of the pandemic, was a lot more people doing the buy online, [then] pickup outside the store.
 Do you anticipate that to continue?